 - Getting a divorce

-Spend some time thinking about your student debt and your significant life event.
-Five years from now, which would you regret more — delaying or not taking this life step, or still having your student debt?
+When deciding whether it’s better to pay off student loans or save, spend some time thinking about your student debt and your significant life events.
+Five years from now, which would you regret more — delaying or not taking one of these life steps or still having your student debt?

 At the same time, don’t lose sight of the financial side of the equation.
-Think carefully about how far a life event could set back your financial goals or student loan repayment.
+Think carefully about how far these big costs could set back your student loan repayment.

 Of course, financial calculations and returns on investment are just one side of the equation.
 The other factor in any financial decision, including whether to save money or pay off student loans, is you.
 Specifically: